14: Distance-Based Redundancy Analysis

 [1] 91.23

 The model is significant, the adjusted \(R^2\) is about 0.85, and the constraints account for about 91% of the turnover inertia.
-These are strikingly high values that deserve a moment of thought.
+These are high values that deserve a moment of thought.

 NoteWhy Is the Fit So High?